bauyrzhanospan/VirtualAssistant/README.md

 to control system if there is no conflict between user order and system state.
   - Case-Based Reasoner - module that controls the system if there is a conflict between user input and system state or other user input.
-  - Device Control Unit - module that controls and monitors state of the devices (in this particular case: Kettle and Lamp)
+  - Device Control Unit - module that controls and monitors state of the devices (in this particular case: Kettle and Lamp) via get/post requests to VeraSecure controller.
 - Databases
   - MySQL database - as a database was used MySQL.
 - Devices